Our experience

 Simple but not simplistic

 There is not much new in EOS.
 But that's not to say it's not a useful and valuable tool.
-What EOS does, is bring together the best principles from many management models and books, combined that with experience using them specifically in thousands of small businesses across the world with 10-250 staff, and simplify them to a system that can be fully implemented by small business owners and their teams.
+What EOS does, is bring together the best principles from many management models and books, combined that with experience using them specifically in thousands of small businesses across the world with 10-250 staff, and simplify and distil them to a system that can be fully implemented by small business owners and their teams.

 It's simple, but not simplistic.